 Back to Exercise Library

-A dynamic back exercise that sweeps your arms through a full range of motion while face down, mimicking a snow angel.
+A floor-based upper back exercise that sweeps your arms through a full range of motion while face down — one of the most effective posture-correction movements you can do without equipment.

 intermediate